 The Force may be strong—but the need for a vacation can weaken even the toughest Jedi knight.

-Indeed, while the premiere of Rogue One: A Star Wars Story has fans in a lather of excitement, our beloved (and hardworking) Star Wars characters are clearly due for some downtime.
+Indeed, while the promise of the next Star Wars film keeps fans in a lather of excitement, our beloved (and hardworking) Star Wars characters are clearly due for some downtime.

 Darth Vader: Death Valley